LucianoPaci/nodeshop/README.md

   *  *You don't need to add them if you have them configured in your CLI*

 * You will need to create a queue in AWS SQS.
 [Here is explained how](https://stackabuse.com/message-queueing-in-node-js-with-aws-sqs/).
-Get the URL and add it tho the `config/local.yaml`
+Get the URL and add it to the `config/local.yaml`

 * You will need to create an account in [Mailtrap](https://mailtrap.io/) to use an Email Sandbox for tests.
 In there, you should get all the SMTP Settings as described below and add them in the `config/local.yaml`